Composable commerce for telecom carriers

 #4 From commodity to loyalty

-In order to switch the public perception from commoditized connectivity pipes to loyalty-worthy brands, telcos need to reward customers for their loyalty.
-Composable commerce enables telcos to manage loyalty programs faster and more efficiently by seamlessly plugging in new, exciting components.
+In order to switch the public perception from commoditized connectivity pipes to loyalty-worthy brands, telcos need to reward customers for their continued business.
+Composable commerce enables telcos to implement loyalty programs faster and manage them more efficiently by seamlessly plugging in new, exciting components.
 This flexible infrastructure also allows telcos to experiment with new loyalty schemes, retaining what works and ditching what doesn’t — without affecting the overall infrastructure.
 In short, telcos can add exclusive rewards and promotions to enhance their offering stickiness in an agile way, maximizing customer loyalty without overburdening their systems or staff.

 An incumbent British telecom operator aims to achieve this by creating bundles with value-added services, such as Netflix subscriptions.
 The telecom giant plans to expand loyalty programs to B2B customers with composable commerce as well.